Jyotiba14/IPL-Analysis-/README.md

 file link - https://drive.google.com/file/d/1TdZsQPJeVn8IXFDN3VBBODNu6IkCsjtQ/view?usp=sharing

 # Motivation
-Just like every other cricket fan i was curious to know some stats about my favourite IPL time .
+Just like every other cricket fan i was curious to know some stats about my favourite IPL team -Royal challengers bangalore  .
 Though i could have found it easily but the thrill of carrying out an anlaysis on your own and getting to the insights hits you differnetly and pumps you up .
-Also it would  help me in learning the POWER BI tool more and more and Hence i decided to do an analsyis on the dataset
+Also it would  help me in learning the POWER BI tool more and more and hence i decided to do an analsyis on the dataset

 # Objectives
 1. To find the team with most wins , player with most Man of the matches , most sixes , most fours , most wickets etc.